EU confirms plans for Russia-diamonds ban

 Nato already has a Coordination Cell for Critical Undersea Infrastructure and is building a larger Maritime Centre for the Security of Critical Undersea Infrastructure in Northwood, UK.

-The "core team" in Northwood has "been established", the Nato spokesman said.
+The "core team" in Northwood has "been established", the Nato spokesperson said.

 And the cell "shared information of mutual interest with the allies affected.
-It continues monitoring the situation closely and remains in close contact with allies Estonia, Finland, and [Nato] partner Sweden," he added.
+It continues monitoring the situation closely and remains in close contact with allies Estonia, Finland, and [Nato] partner Sweden," Nato added.